 These sites and the people who seek to protect them served as inspiration as he returned to his hometown to pursue a Master’s degree in folklife and oral history.
 While in graduate school, Jeff began working with the National Center for Preservation Technology and Training, a research arm of the National Park Service.
 There, he initiated the first coordinated social media strategy within an NPS organization.

 He has led mobile, web and multimedia initiatives for the Chemical Heritage Foundation, The Wolfsonian-FIU Museum, and Vizcaya Museum and Gardens.
 These initiatives included the creation of a highly successful GLAM-Wiki program, a pioneering cultural heritage webcast series called #HistChem, and award of an inaugural Museums and Technology grant in 2017 from the Knight Foundation.
+Visit the Portfolio category to read about his past projects.

 In addition to his public relations and digital strategy work, Jeff has contributed articles to scholarly books and journals such as CRM Journal, the Dictionary of Literary Biography series and Facet Publishing’s international edited collection “User Studies for Digital Library Development.”